 The fourth year curriculum, consists of four required clerkship experiences-a sub-internship, critical care medicine, emergency medicine, and neurology.
 During the fourth year students also are provided time for elective experiences (both at home and away) and time to travel to other medical centers to interview for residency positions.
-Finally, at the close of the fourth year all students will participate in a week-long capstone experience designed to "tie together" the four year medical school experience and to prepare the student for the transition from being a medical student to being a first year resident in the specialty of his/her choice.
+Finally, all 4th year students will participate in a four week long "boot camp" experience designed to tie together the clerkship phase of the curriculum and to prepare for the transition from medical student to first year resident.